Terminats/firewatch-game-enhanced/README.md

 - Adds a Field of View slider with a range of 30 to 110.
 The original value is 55.
 - Exposes the game's hidden Mouse Acceleration setting in the Controls menu.
 You need to disable that option if you're experiencing an issue with high mouse sensitivity.
-- Includes a simple noclip mode for getting out of world geometry.
+- Includes a simple noclip mode for unstucking your character.

-The new options are available in the existing General, Graphics, and Controls menus.
-Their values are saved by the game.
+The new options are available in the existing General, Graphics, and Controls settings.

 ## Installation